Iraqi al Qaeda wing merges with Syrian counterpart

 Zelin said

-In December, the U.S. State Department designated al-Nusra Front as a foreign terrorist organization, essentially classifying it as an affiliate of al Qaeda in Iraq.
+In December, the U.S. State Department designated al-Nusra Front as a foreign terrorist organisation, essentially classifying it as an affiliate of al Qaeda in Iraq.

 Last week, al Qaeda leader Ayman al-Zawahri called in an Internet statement for the establishment of an Islamic state in Syria after Assad's ouster, as a step towards the Islamist goal of re-establishing an Islamic caliphate over Muslim lands.